nazarovtr/justice/README.md

 Random patrols may detect it and destroy.
 In case of base loss all the loot in it will be lost.
 But the commander will be able to deploy a new base.

+You may skip time on the base through action attached to the lamp.

 ### UI
 There is a top state bar on each player's screen.
 It contains the most important information.